The Human Bug University: Anime

 An anime television series adaptation by DLE was announced on May 1, 2022.
 The series is directed by Tsukasa Nishiyama and written by Naotoshi Nakajima, with Nishiyama as character designer, Masakatsu Omuro as sound director, and Kosuke Yamashita as music composer.
 It aired from October 5 to December 21, 2022, on Tokyo MX and other channels.
 The opening theme song "Catastrophe" is performed by Nano, while the ending theme song "Bad City (Bug Human)" is performed by Lowland Jazz.
-Crunchyroll licensed the series.
+Crunchyroll streamed the series.
 Medialink licensed the series in Asia-Pacific.